PrefectHQ/prefect/docs/cloud/execution/storage_options.md

 storage.build()
 ```

-The Flow is now available in the bucket under `gcs-flow/slugified-current-timestamp`.
+The Flow is now available in the bucket under `gcs-flow/slugified-current-timestamp`. **Note**: Flows registered with this Storage option will automatically be labeled with `gcs-flow-storage`.

 :::tip Google Cloud Credentials
 GCS Storage uses Google Cloud credentials the same way as the standard [google.cloud library](https://cloud.google.com/docs/authentication/production#auth-cloud-implicit-python) which means both upload (build) and download (Local Agent) times need to have the proper Google Application Credentials configuration.